binaryhellstorm/meshconfig/README.md

 Then run this command to kick off the automated installer: sudo ./mesh_installer.sh

 The installer will run and you may occasionally be prompted to press enter to continue.
-When done the installer will say "
+When done the installer will say "Install completed now exiting"

+Once this is done you will need to restart, as the installer will have enabled the SPI bus to allow the Pi to communicate with the NEBRA Hat.
+After a reboot you should be able to open the Meshtastic app in a web browser by going to https://client.meshtastic.org/ and clicking New Connection>HTTP and then entering your devices hostname or it's IP, for example "https://192.168.1.20".
+Make sure to select the "Use HTTPS" option.

+Once connected go to Config>Radio Config>LORA and choose your region.
+For the US you can use the US/915 region.